BIO 100 The World of Biology (4)

 BIO 385 Animal Behavior (4)

 A study of the mechanisms and evolution of animal behavior.
 Topics include genetics and development of behavior, neural and physiological mechanisms of behavior, communication, social behavior, habitat selection, reproductive behavior, and parental investment.
 Laboratory exercises provide hands-on experiences for many of these concepts.
-Prerequisites: BIO 131 and 132 or consent.
+Prerequisites: BIO 130 and sophomore status and higher or consent.
 Lecture three hours, laboratory three hours each week.
-Offered spring of odd-numbered years.
+Offered on demand.

 Introduces the broad research applications of SEM.
 Topics include sample preparation, critical point drying, sputter coating, imaging, and x-ray microanalysis.
 Includes weekly hands-on training with the SEM and completion of an independent research project.
-May be taken for 2 or 4 credits.
+Identical to EES 400.
 Prerequisites: junior/senior status and consent.
-Identical to EES 400.
 Offered in select terms.

 BIO 410 Evolution (4)

-A study of the theory of bilogical evaolution through natural selection.
-Topics include microevaolution, speciation, macroevolution, evoluntionary ecology and modern methods of determining phylogenetic relationships.
-Prerequisite: BIO 131, junior/senior status.
+A study of the theory of biological evolution through natural selection.
+Topics include micro evolution, speciation, macroevolution, ecology and modern methods of determining phylogenetic relationships.
+Prerequisites: BIO 130 and 132 and junior/senior status or consent.
 Offered on demand.

 A study of how organisms use chemicals to mediate interactions within and between species.
 Students will gain experience interpreting primary research articles as varying topics are discussed, such as plant-herbivore interactions, coral chemical defenses, and insect semiochemicals.
-Prerequisite: BIO 131, BIO 132, any 200-level chemistry course and junior/senior status, or consent.
+Prerequisites: BIO 130, BIO 132, any 200-level CHEM course, ENG 105 with a grade of C or higher or consent.
 Lecture three hours each week.
-Offered each fall.
+Offered every fall.

 BIO 420 Cell and Molecular Biology (4)

 A study of the structure and function of prokaryotes and eukaryotes at the cellular and molecular level.
 Emphasizes the molecular nature of cellular structure, metabolism, and physiology.
-Prerequisite: BIO 311.
+Prerequisite: BIO 288 (grade of C or higher).
 Offered spring of even-numbered years.

-An intensive field experience in neotropical ecosystems (coral reefs, rainforests, caves, mangrove swamps, etc.) that links ecological phenomena with social and historical factors to examine the conservation of biodiversity.
+An intensive field experience in neotropical ecosystems (coral reefs, rainforests, caves, mangrove swamps, etc.), that links ecological phenomena with social and historical factors to examine the conservation of biodiversity.
 Field activities require moderately strenuous exercise and considerable hiking.
 Destinations may include Trinidad, Belize, Costa Rica, or other tropical sites.
-Course fee.
-Identical to EES 435.
-Offered Winter Session of even-numbered years.
+Prerequisites: Students must have completed a lab science course (L) and have junior or senior status.
+Course fee is additional.
+Student may take this course one additional time for credit.
+Runs concurrently with BIO 375.

 Introduces the science and art of fermentation and considers the use of alcohol by human societies.
 Prerequisite: senior status or consent.
-Offered in selected Winter Sessions and spring semesters.
+Offered in selected January Terms and spring semesters.

 An intensive study of a specific field of science through an on-site field experience with hands-on learning opportunities that are relevant to the chosen site.
 Students may enroll for 2 or 4 hours in a given semester.
-A minimum of 80 hours devoted to the internship is expected for 2 semester hours and a minimum of 160 hours is expected for 4 semester hours, but some placements may require more time.
+A minimum of 80 hours devoted to the internship is expected for 2 semester hours, and a minimum of 160 hours is expected for 4 semester hours, but some placements may require more time.
 Students must coordinate their internship placement with the supervising faculty member at least two months prior to placement.
 Pass/fail grading.
 Prerequisites: junior/senior status and consent.
-Offered each semester and most Winter Sessions (2 semester only).
+Offered each semester.

 Provides a comprehensive view of one of the largest and most diverse estuaries in the world.
 Students examine the relationships between the natural history and the human history, including social and political aspects, use of the bay by various societies and their impact on and preservation of the bay.
 Saturday field trips required.
 Prerequisite: junior/senior status.
 Offered on demand.